akhishabonifas123/To-Do-ListApp/README.md

 # Day 2: Basic To-Do List Application

-A simple, interactive To-Do List application built for the Day 2 coding challenge.
+A simple, interactive To-Do List application .
 This project demonstrates basic input handling, list manipulation, and program flow.

 ## 🌟 Features
 * **Add Tasks:** Users can input new tasks which are stored in a dynamic list.